-Truth-in-lending laws could also be extended to require that consumers receive additional information concerning their credit cards.
-For example, Senator Christopher Dodd introduced legislation in 2004 that would require credit card lenders to inform consumers each month how long it will take to repay their loans if they pay only the minimum amount.
-Mann (2006) proposed that payment terminals for credit card transactions be modified so that each time consumers use their credit cards, they would be told whether the purchase will trigger a penalty for exceeding the credit limit and how much interest they will pay if the purchase adds to their credit card debt.
+Truth-in-lending laws could also be extended to require that consumers receive additional information concerning their credit card loans.
+Senator Christopher Dodd introduced legislation in 2004 that would require credit card lenders to inform consumers each month how long it will take to repay their loans if they make only the minimum payment each month.
+Mann (2006) proposed that credit card issuers be required to give consumers additional information each time they use their cards; the information could include whether the purchase will trigger a penalty for exceeding the credit limit and how much interest consumers will pay if the purchase adds to their credit card debt.

-Finally, Posner (1995), Rougeau (1996), Bar-Gill (2004), Peterson (2004), and Mann (2006) discuss re-introducing usury limits on interest rates, although they do not all go so far as to advocate this change.
-While binding usury limits would reduce the amount that hyperbolic discounters can borrow, they might also drive hyperbolic discounters and other risky debtors to borrow from "payday" lenders, pawnbrokers, and rent-to-own stores, some of which charge annual interest rates in the range of 400 to 500 percent.
+Finally, Posner (1995), Rougeau (1996), Bar-Gill (2004), Peterson (2004), and Mann (2006) discuss re-introducing us ury limits on interest rates, although they do not all go so far as to advocate this change.
+While binding usury limits would reduce the amount that hyperbolic discounters can borrow, they have the drawback that they could drive hyperbolic discounters and other risky debtors to borrow from "payday" lenders, pawnbrokers, and rent-to-own stores, which charge annual interest rates in the range of 400 to 500 percent.

 The unifying theme of these proposals is that when bankruptcy is caused by rational borrowers who suffer adverse events, the issues are fairly straightforward to analyze and to resolve.
-But when bankruptcy results from overborrowing on the part of hyperbolic discounters that eventually grows into severe financial distress, just moving the rules of bankruptcy in a pro-creditor direction is only a very partial answer.
-Instead, that are generally followed.
-In 2005, a "guidance" was issued suggesting that credit card lenders raise their monthly minimum payments so that negative amortization could not occur.
-See Mann (2006) for discussion of proposals to regulate credit card lenders.
-Many of these proposals are used in the European Union.

-7 Federal regulators do not directly regulate credit card loan terms, but they issue "guidances" to lenders that are generally followed.
-In 2005, a "guidance" was issued suggesting that credit card lenders raise their an appropriate policy response to this kind of overborrowing must both discourage hyperbolic discounters from borrowing too much and penalize lenders who take advantage of hyperbolic discounters' tendency to overborrow.
+But when bankruptcy results from overborrowing on the part of hyperbolic discounters that eventually grows into severe financial distress, just moving the rules of bankruptcy in a pro-creditor direction is at best a very partial answer.
+Instead, an appropriate policy response to this kind of overborrowing must both discourage hyperbolic discounters from borrowing too much and penalize lenders who take advantage of hyperbolic discounters' tendency to overborrow.